-No Sodium Lauryl Sulfate
+Free From Sodium Lauryl Sulfate

 A growing number of consumers look to avoid Sodium Lauryl Sulfate (SLS) in their haircare products.
 A popular drugstore shampoo ingredient, SLS helps a formula produce a lot of lather, but it’s very drying to the hair follicle.
 This is damaging to all hair, but especially hair that has been colored or gone through other chemical treatments.
 Shampoo bar formulation doesn’t include SLS, and will have much gentler surfactant alternatives that customers are looking for.